From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 Means "grove of trees, small forest" in Spanish, ultimately from Latin saltus

-Probably derived from the name of Urueña, a municipality in the province of Valladolid, Spain.
+Probably derived from the name of Urueña, a town in the province of Valladolid, Spain, which is of unknown meaning.

 Derived from Spanish vara